Paper Bags

 Grease resistance is the hidden spec that matters when soap carries fragrance oil, shea residue, or soft inner wraps.
 A light aqueous coating, barrier treatment, or liner can reduce marking without making the bag feel plastic-heavy.
 If sustainability claims matter, ask exactly what the treatment is and whether it affects recyclability or compostability.

 Print method changes both appearance and cost.
 One-color flexo keeps the natural kraft look and is usually the most efficient choice for larger runs.
-Digital printing is better for shorter runs, fine text, and multiple SKUs.
+Digital printing works better for shorter runs, fine text, and multiple SKUs.
 Foil, white ink, and heavy solids can work, but they add cost and often change the feel of the bag.

 Handle style and finish also affect the quote.
 Twisted paper handles add labor, while die-cut handles keep the bag flatter and often suit lighter packs.
 Matte finishes generally look more premium on kraft than gloss.
 For buyers who need documentation, request paper grade, recycled content percentage, and any FSC paperwork before approval, not after production starts.